bbauska/meta-react-basics/README.md

 It's crucial to understand this when working with React.

-Before the end of this reading, there's another important concept that you need to be aware of: <i>finding the right amount of modularization</i>.
+Before the end of this section (24), there's another important concept that you need to be aware of: <i>finding the right amount of modularization</i>.
 What does this mean?
 Imagine, for example, that you had a number of small bags, and that each bag could only carry a single apple or pear.